 The COIC Pupillage Matched Funded Scheme (PMF) helps provide additional pupillages in Chambers, and other approved training organisations, predominantly engaged in legally aided work.
 Encouragingly, a growing number of Chambers are applying for COIC matched funded grants.
-COIC match funded 47 pupillages in 2017 and is set to support 45 pupillages in 2018.
+COIC is set to support 32 pupillages in 2021.
 This is an impressive improvement on the scheme’s first year of operation in 2014, when it supported 14 pupillages.

 How the scheme works

 It is a prerequisite of the scheme that chambers understand that matched funded pupillages are in addition to those they would have offered in any event.
-COIC match pupillage funding already provided by chambers with a total grant of £6K to fund the first six months of a second pupillage.
-Chambers are now also able to elect to receive an increased level of funding of £7K, provided that all pupils in chambers receive an income of at least £14K for the year a figure closer to the National Living Wage.
+COIC match pupillage funding already provided by chambers with a total grant of £9,550 for 2022-23 London pupillages and £8,150 for 2022-23 out of London pupillages and of £9,650 for 2023-24 London pupillages and £8,250 for 2023-24 out of London pupillages, to fund the first six months of an additional pupillage.

 How to apply

-Author: Nathalie Lieven QC, Chair, COIC Pupillage Matched Funding Grants Committee
+Author: Mrs Justice Lieven QC, Chair, COIC Pupillage Matched Funding Grants Committee

 James Manning, Head of Pupillage, Nexus Chambers